ec-jrc/lisflood-code/docs/4_annex_output-files/index.md

 ## Default LISFLOOD output

 LISFLOOD can generate a wide variety of output.
-Output is generated as either maps or time series (PCRaster format, which can be visualised with PCRaster's 'aguila' application; or as NetCDF).
+Output is generated as time series at specific points (.tss files) or maps (NetCDF format).
 Reporting of output files can be switched on and off using options in the LISFLOOD settings file.
 Also, a number of output files are specific to other optional modules, such as the simulation of reservoirs.
-The following table lists all the output time series that are reported by default (<u>note</u> that the file names can always be changed by the user, although this is not recommended):
+This page list the most common output time series that are reported by default (<u>note</u> that the file names can always be changed by the user, although this is not recommended):

+##  Time Series

-***Table:*** *LISFLOOD default output time series.*
+***Table:*** *LISFLOOD output time series, some examples.*

 | Description                                                  | Units            | File name             |
 | ------------------------------------------------------------ | ---------------- | --------------------- |